 Eligibility: College art students, or a person preparing for a professional career in art, a commercial artist or illustrator, or one whose major occupation or source of income is teaching art is considered a professional.

-1-A Painting - acrylics
+- 1-A Painting acrylics

-- 1-B Painting oil
+- 1-B Painting oil2 Water Color

-- 2 Water Color
+- 2 Water C 3 Pastels

-- 3 Pastels
+- 5 Pastels

 - 4 Drawings (pencils, ink, or graphics)

 - 5 Collages

 - 6 Other media

 - 7 Mixed media

-- 8 Themed Class: "OUR FAIRvorite Things" Your assignment is to create a work of art (from one of the medias above) that highlights this theme.
+- 8 Themed Class: "Raise The Bar" Your assignment is to create a work of art (from one of the medias above) that highlights this theme.